DilumAluthge/PredictMDExtra.jl/README.md

 Installing PredictMDExtra does not install PredictMD.
 If you would like a convenient way of installing PredictMD and all of its Julia dependencies, see [PredictMDFull](https://github.com/bcbi/PredictMDFull.jl).

-Issues related to this repository should be submitted to the main PredictMD issue tracker: [https://github.com/bcbi/PredictMD.jl/issues](https://github.com/bcbi/PredictMD.jl/issues)

 | Table of Contents |
 | ----------------- |
 | [1.
 Installation](#installation) |